 To generate a collision-free trajectory, similar to that used in prior work [8], we add collision constraints to the objective function in Eq.
 4 by introducing a collision predictor.
-While the prior work uses a narrowly defined state-based obstacle representation as input to the collision predictor, in our approach, we adapt SceneCollisionNet [11] to embed scene observations for zero-shot transfer to unseen environments.
-Specifically, the voxel features from SceneCollisionNet are concatenated with the latent representation of the robot z, the relative translation, and the rotation from the centre of each SceneCollisionNet voxel as an input to a collision classifier to predict the probability of collision \hat{c} between the robot and obstacles (see Fig. 2).
-Note that we train the collision predictor only on features of voxels closest from each robot link to ignore unnecessary voxel information.
-While training the collision predictor, the weights of the pre-trained VAE are
+While the prior work uses narrowly defined state-based obstacle representations as input to the collision predictor, in our approach, we adapt SceneCollisionNet [11] to embed scene observations for zero-shot transfer to unseen environments.
+The voxel features from SceneCollisionNet are concatenated with the latent representation of the VAE z and the rotation and relative translation from each robot link to the centre of the closest voxel to form the input to the collision classifier.
+The classifier predicts the probability of collision \hat{c} between